Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Background

 \section{Background}

 This section explains the origin and background for deriving (in section \ref{sec:44} ) the conservation laws (and their higher genus prolongations) that were presented in the Introduction.
-In particular the combinatorial significance of the fundamental generating functions, $f_0$ and $g_0$ introduced in section \ref{sec:0} (along with, again, their higher genus prolongations) will be explained.
-We will see that these generating funcitons can be recovered from the basic genus 0 map generating function, $E_0$ itself as
+Much of this background will just be summarized; fuller details may be found in \cite{EM03, EMP08, BD10, EP11}.
+The combinatorial significance of the fundamental generating functions, $f_0$ and $h_0$ introduced in section \ref{sec:0} (along with, again, their higher genus prolongations) will be explained here.